saintpetejackboy/GHLFreeRelay/README.md

 I am sure you are wondering "How do I use this?"

-The instructions are very simple and all you need is:

-1.)
-A server that can run PHP files (virtually any server, VPS costs $8 or less per month).
+Get a VPS or some other server that can server PHP files (very easy, under $8 at most per month if you don't already have one).

-2.)
-One GHL (A) account you want to send contacts to another GHL (B) account - can be sub accounts or entirely unrelated

-3.)
-A workflow inside of GHL (A) that has ANY TRIGGER YOU WANT - can be a tag, contact created, etc.;

-4.)
-This workflow sends a normal webhook with an extra custom field called "apikey" that has the value of GHL (B) apikey pasted in.
+Plop that index.php file into your server into a directory like /relay or /GHL/relay/index.php   - you don't need to modify it at all.

+You can use the same GHL (sub accounts) OR two entirely unrelated GHL accounts.
+Pretend GHL (A) wants to send contacts to GHL (B)...

+From GHL (B), you must use the agency dashboard to get the apikey for that subaccount, copy it to your clipboard.

+In GHL (A), make a workflow with ANY TRIGGER YOU WANT.
+It can be contact created, a certain tag, doesn't matter.
+Have that workflow trigger a "webhook" to the URL we put the index.php in above.

+Add a Custom Data to the webhook that has the name "apikey" and then paste the apikey in the value area.
+Save the workflow, and then test it before publishing.

 That's it!

 Here is how it works: